Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/CONTRIBUTING.md

 ### Samples

 In order to run the samples, you'll need a Service Bus namespace and a queue.
-Each sample will take a connection string and Event Hub name as parameters when executing, which can either be supplied directly as part of development or can be specified to the console application host in the `Samples` project, either using command line arguments or entered in response to prompts.
+For the session samples, you will need a session-enabled queue.

 ### Azure Identity Samples

 In order to run [Azure.Identity](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/identity/Azure.Identity) samples, you'll also need to have a service principal set up on the Azure Active Directory mapped to your subscription.
-The service principal will need to have the role `Azure Event Hubs Data Owner` associated with your Event Hubs namespace.
+The service principal will need to have the role `Azure Service Bus Data Owner` associated with your Service Bus namespace.

-A [PowerShell script](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/eventhub/Azure.Messaging.EventHubs/assets/identity-samples-azure-setup.ps1) can be used to create the service principal.
+A [PowerShell script](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/servicebus/Azure.Messaging.ServiceBus/assets/live-tests-azure-setup.ps1) can be used to create the service principal.

 To run the script: